 What to Expect at Home

-It may take at least 4 to 6 weeks for you to feel better after your surgery.
+It may take at least 4 to 6 weeks for you to feel completely better after your surgery.
 The first two weeks are most often the hardest.
 Most people are recuperating at home during this period and do not try to go out too much.
 You may get tired easily during this time.
 You may have less appetite and limited mobility.
 You may need to take pain medicine regularly.

 After your wound heals, you will have a 4- to 6-inch (10- to 15-centimeter) scar.

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
 If sexual function decreases after your hysterectomy, talk with your health care provider about possible causes and treatments.

 Plan to have someone drive you home from the hospital after your surgery.
 DO NOT drive yourself home.

 You should be able to do most of your regular activities in 6 to 8 weeks.
 Before then:

 - DO NOT lift anything heavier than a gallon (4 liters) of milk.
 If you have children, DO NOT lift them.